Child Expenses Attorney in Palatine, IL

 Schaumburg Attorney for Additional Child Expenses

 The law, however, also recognizes that, sometimes, providing for the most basic needs of a child may not be sufficient.
-There may circumstances present in the child’s life that require much more than minimum support.
+There may be circumstances present in the child’s life that require much more than minimum support.
 When additional needs arise, it is within the purview of the Court to increase the required obligation of the paying parent.

 The Court may order a paying parent to contribute to additional expenses, if deemed to be reasonable, related to: